PlumpMath/VideoLibrary/README.md

 - Find *.mkv files and list it
 - Open videos with double click
 - Search function

-New since 9.6.2013:

 - Option page to edit vlc path and movie path

+New since 12.6.2013:

+- Just in time search
+- open the searched movie with enter n the search field

 Comming up:

-- Just in time search, without search button
+- Create Excel file with your movies and location of the movies
 - Different movie types, not just *.mkv like now
-- Create Excel file with your movies and location of the movies